 Now, the idea of soul loss will resonate with some, and it won't with others.
 Chances are, those of us who have experienced some really awful and earth shattering events had something invisible wiggle inside of us when we read soul loss.
 It made sense to us because we have gone through things that made us change or feel different.

 But the wound still remains on my soul.
-Many of us are hurting because we are walking around, unaware of how wounded we are.
-This doesn't mean we are broken, or that we need "fixing", but it does mean that we are hurting.
-Healing some of these wounds is where core shamanism comes in to play, accessing the spirit world for an actual healing, or for information, wisdom and advice.
-Because some spirits, like a stone, have been around for much longer than we have, and they've seen some shit.
+Many of us are hurting because we are walking around, unaware of just how wounded we are.
+This doesn't mean we are "broken", damaged goods, or that we need "fixing", but it does mean that we are h-u-r-t-i-n-g.
+Healing some of these wounds is where developing some of your spiritual beliefs come in to play, accessing the spirit world through journey and meditation for an actual healing, or for information, wisdom and advice - because some spirits, like a stone, have been around for much longer than we have, and they've seen some shit.

 For example, our souls have a great attachment to other souls.
 That's why you feel something when the love of your life walks into the room, or why the emotions overtake you when you see your mother in pain.
 That's why your dog makes you feel better when you're sad.
 Our souls connect with each other.

-Let's say under a very tragic circumstance, your husband passed away.
-It's easier for us to understand how something like this could cause soul loss because by losing that person who means so much to us, it does in fact feel like we have lost a part of ourself.
+Let's say under a very tragic circumstance, your husband passed away: It's easier for us to understand how something like this could cause soul loss because by losing that person who means so much to us, it does in fact feel like we have lost a part of ourself.
 And that saying has a lot of truth in it.
 It's very possible that you HAVE lost a piece of yourself with your husband's passing.
-A part of your soul has shattered and crumbled away, leaving a painful wound that can and will cause hurt for a very long time.
-This experience can make you float around in a fog for a very long time, "heartbroken" and "lost" without that other person's soul around you anymore.
-Are these feelings of heartbrokenness and loss the actual feelings of soul loss?
+A part of your soul has shattered and crumbled away, leaving a painful wound that will cause hurt for a very long time.
+This experience can make you float around in a fog feeling "heartbroken" and "lost" without that other person's soul around you anymore.
+Are these types of feelings - heartbrokenness and loss - the actual physical feelings of soul loss?
 Are we ever the same without that soul in our lives anymore?

 Try to reflect on your own life and see if you can pinpoint any moments where it feels like you may have endured some soul loss, and try to understand how you are different now because of that experience.
 Try to remember what it felt like inside when that terrible thing happened.
 And know that there may be moments of soul loss that you aren't aware of as well.
 You can and will heal these wounds on your spiritual quest and half the battle is understanding that these wounds are there.
 Once you've acknowledged them, you can understand them, and in turn begin to heal them.